AMC Ambassador: 1965

 No matter how much success the new Ramblers achieved in the marketplace, Roy Abernethy was not completely satisfied.
 Using the experience he gained as an outstanding salesman as a guide, Abernethy closely looked at the direction that American Motors' competition was going and decided that the company would be much more successful if its products competed more directly with the Big Three.
+Abernethy put the promise of higher profit margins per car over sales volume.
 He would achieve this by pushing all AMC vehicles further upmarket among the various market segments, shaking off the company's economy car image, and offering vehicles once again in all three major American car size classes: compact, intermediate, and full-size.
 The American and Classic were strong competitors in the former two segments, so for the 1965 model year, he set his sights on turning the Ambassador into a proper full-size car by stretching the Classic's wheelbase and giving it different styling.
-The general sizes of automobiles at that time were based on wheelbase length standards that were set by the industry, rather than the modern vehicle classification by interior and cargo space.
+The general sizes of automobiles at that time were set by the industry's wheelbase length standards, rather than the modern vehicle classification by interior and cargo space.
 The 1965 Ambassador represented a fundamental shift in corporate ideology, a shift away from primarily fuel-efficient vehicles, to bigger, faster, and potentially more profitable cars.

-Although the Ambassador rode the same platform as its 1963–64 forebears, the 1965 models looked all-new.
+Although the Ambassador rode the same platform as its 1963 and 1964 forebears, the 1965 models looked all-new.
 American Motors' designer Dick Teague styled the 1965 Ambassador with panache and gave the car an overall integrated look.
 Motor Trend magazine agreed, calling it a "strikingly handsome automobile".
 The overall linear design look could be described as "chunky" or "chiseled".

 All Ambassadors were built on a 116 in wheelbase, or 4 in longer than the Classic models.
-Teague extended the beltline level from the stacked quad headlights to the vertical taillights to visually stretch the cars.
+Teague extended the beltline level from the stacked quad headlights to the vertical taillamps to stretch the cars visually.
 The Ambassador featured longer, squared-off rear fenders with vertical wrap-around taillights, taller trunk lid, squared-off rear bumper-mounted low, and squarer rear wheel arches.
-At the front, the Ambassador again sparked minor controversy with its new vertically stacked quad headlights, which were slightly recessed in their bezels, as they flanked an all-new horizontal bar grille.
-This new wall-to-wall grille projected forward, horizontally, in the center, to create an effect somewhat opposite to the 1963's grille treatment.
+At the front, the Ambassador again sparked minor controversy with its new vertically stacked quad headlights, slightly recessed in their bezels, as they flanked an all-new horizontal bar grille.
+This new wall-to-wall grille projected horizontally in the center to create an effect somewhat opposite to the 1963's grille treatment.